-Section 8.21. - Disposing of Park property.
+Section 8.21. - Disposing of public park property.

 The Board recommends amending Section 8.21 by deleting the first paragraph, which is a superfluous statement of the City's right to dispose of public property.
 In addition, the Board recommends: